-- 1. Get in the habit of recording technology usage, collaboration (including parent contact), and professional development in your three Mahara logs. - 2.
+- 1. Get in the habit of recording technology usage, collaboration (including parent contact), and professional development in your Mahara logs. - 2.
 Observe classroom routines, school policies and practices, and instructional resources.
 Familiarize yourself with the books and materials the teacher and students use.
 Make sure that you know school-wide practices and procedures for managing student behavior. - 3.
-Prepare an introduction of yourself to use in the opening days of school. - 4.
+Prepare an introduction of yourself to use in the opening days of school.
+Be personable and authentic, but also be intentional about establishing yourself as a professional, not a friend. - 4.
 With the counsel of your cooperating teacher, begin gathering resources for any units you will teach. - 5.
 Establish a respectful and collaborative working relationship with your cooperating teacher by asking questions, offering assistance, showing interest, and deferring to her/his expertise and experience in the school. - 6.
 Learn the names of your students and become acquainted with their strengths and interests. - 7.
 Take initiative to meet administrators and other teachers.
 Toward the end of student teaching you may want to ask an administrator to observe one of your classes. - 8.
 Learn the student support services that are available in your school.
 Will special needs students be included in your classroom as a part of their placement into the least restrictive environment?
 Will you work with EL collaborators?
 If you have a concern about a student's well-being, to whom do you report that?